"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Discussion

+Our work contributes to an emerging taxonomy of creators on platforms like OnlyFans, which includes professional creators (a mix of those with existing sex-work experience and new creators) who are focused primarily on earning income through OnlyFans and more recreational creators who are leveraging OnlyFans out of a desire to engage in sexual expression.
+As mentioned in Section~\ref{sec:related}, Cardoso and Scarcelli also note a distinction between self-identified "amateurs" and creators using OnlyFans in a "professional capacity"~\cite{cardoso2021bodies}.
+Prior work finds that a majority of those already in the industry who started online sex work due to the pandemic intend to continue~\cite{hamilton2022risk}.
+Therefore, those formerly or simultaneously doing offline sex work also form a major cohort of OnlyFans creators.

+Prior work on webcamming also identified exhibitionism as a motivator for undertaking online sexwork~\cite{jones2020camming}.
+In our work, 14 participants were motivated to join OnlyFans out of a desire to engage in sexual expression.
 Whilst 18 of our participants were motivated to join OnlyFans by the opportunity to monetize their content, others may have been willing to use the platform even if they did not earn income from it, because they sought a minimally stigmatized, convenient, discreet platform that permitted them to warehouse and socially share their erotic content.
-Future work may seek to explore which precise features of OnlyFans led creators to be comfortable sharing their intimate content on the platform: affordances for member verification, monetization itself, platform features such as the ability to moderate subscribers and the lack of searchability which affords the perception of privacy, etc. By understanding what precisely about the platform affords creators feelings of control and autonomy we can better understand how to design social media platforms, particularly those on which people may wish to share intimate content.

-Lastly, we propose that in addition to the aforementioned affordances and motivating factors for creators, OnlyFans uniquely profited off the simultaneous events of celebrity hype and the COVID-19 pandemic.
-It is unclear (and may be difficult to definitively determine) if the platform could have reached such saturation without either factor.
+Continued development and refinement of this taxonomy is needed to improve the development of platforms for sexual content sharing as well as relevant policy (e.g., for protecting the rights of content creators).